examplecode/dlopen-demo/README.md

-#c/c++ plugin example code
+# using dlopen function implements a plugin mechanism

-In this section, I will show an example of plugin in c/c++
+In this section, I will show an example of plugin use dlopen function. 'myplugin' show in c and 'myplugin2' show in c++ .
 ## myplugin

 show dlopen in call